 Pelvic fractures can be classified by severity and the degree of stability present:

-Grade B: Rotationally unstable – compression fractures, often with separation of the pubic symphysis and widening of the SI joints.
+Grade B: Rotationally unstable – compression fractures, often with the separation of the pubic symphysis and widening of the SI joints.

 Grade C: Vertically and rotationally unstable – pelvis ring is completely disrupted.
 These injuries are extremely severe, often with multiple complications and a high fatality rate.